-On December 21, 2006, the Minister of Finance (Canada) released draft legislation (the "Proposals") relating to the federal income taxation of certain publicly traded trusts and limited partnerships ("specified investment flow-throughs" or "SIFTs").
-Under the Proposals, certain distributions from a SIFT that is a trust will no longer be deductible in computing a SIFT's income and a SIFT will be subject to tax on such distributions at a rate that is substantially equivalent to the general tax rate applicable to a Canadian corporation.
-However, the Proposals provide that distributions paid by a SIFT as returns of capital will not be subject to the tax.
+Under the SIFT Rules, following a transition period for qualifying SIFTs, distributions of certain income by a SIFT will no longer be deductible in computing the SIFT's taxable income, and a SIFT will be subject to tax on such income at a rate that is substantially equivalent to the general tax rate applicable to a Canadian corporation.
+Distributions paid by a SIFT as returns of capital will not be subject to the tax.

-The Proposals provide that a SIFT which was publicly listed before November 1, 2006 (an "Existing Trust") would become subject to the tax on distributions commencing with the 2011 taxation year end.
-However, an Existing Trust may become subject to this tax prior to the 2011 taxation year-end if its equity capital increases beyond certain limits measured against the market capitalization of the Existing Trust at the close of the trading on October 31, 2006 (see discussion below).
+A SIFT which was publicly listed on or before October 31, 2006 (an "Existing Trust") will become subject to the tax on certain income distributed commencing with the 2011 taxation year.
+However, an Existing Trust may become subject to this tax prior to 2011 if its equity capital increases beyond certain limits measured against its market capitalization at the close of trading on October 31, 2006.
+As at December 31, 2007, the REIT has not exceeded this limit.